petterpripp/Qt-NumLineEdit/README.md

 # Qt-NumLineEdit
 NumLineEdit is a subclass of QLineEdit.

-Locale of double "," vs ".".
-Using exception when error.
+- Locale of double "," vs ".".

+-Using exception when error.